jay-cee-begs/suite2p_cascade/README.md

 Please follow their instructions for installing suite2p and the GUI user interface (e.g. python -m pip install suite2p[gui])

-once the environment is activated, please also install *chardet* and *pyyaml* using either conda or pip
+once the environment is activated, please also install *nd2* and *nd2reader* using either conda or pip

 # INSTALLING CASCADE